 Remediation and restoration of three excavation areas (Nos.
 4, 5, and 9) on city property on the east side of the levee were performed between January and April 2011.
 Their completion included the removal of approximately 800 bank cys of contaminated soil.
 Work in these areas required daily monitoring of Mississippi River levels to follow U.S. Army Corps of Engineers (USACE) River Stage/Excavation Guidelines.
-Restoration of the surface area at these locations also required the replacement of the clay cap layer with a vegetation cover and rip rap protection for the river.
+Restoration of the surface area at these locations also required the replacement of the clay cap layer with a vegetation cover and rip rap protection for the river bank to minimize seepage and erosion adjacent to the river.